kbpersonal/ts-eks-subnet-router/sections/section-3-terraform-setup.md

    ```

 2. The Terraform setup is to be invoked in 2 phases:
-   - Phase 1: Spin up the AWS infra with the EKS cluster, EC2 instance, K8s objects and accompanying resources
+   - Phase 1: Spin up the AWS infra with the EKS cluster, EC2 instance and accompanying supporting resources including the Tailscale-related configs for the Tailnet
-   - Phase 2: On the EC2 instance, initialize the `nginx` Docker container once the rest of the infra is up
+   - Phase 2: Install the application K8s manifests, Tailscale K8s resources on the EKS cluster and also the `nginx` Docker container on the EC2 instance

 ## Phase 1 Setup